 No comment has been made by the accused police officers, who have cited the ongoing lawsuit as their reason for not speaking out, although a separate lawsuit saw Diaz pleading guilty to eluding police and attempting to injure a law enforcement animal.
 Sentencing, in this case, is due to be made on May 25.

-A Philadelphia personal injury attorney from Dan Doyle Law Group could provide the compassionate support and expert legal guidance you need when you have been injured in any circumstances in which you were not at fault.
+A Philadelphia personal injury lawyer from Dan Doyle Law Group could provide the compassionate support and expert legal guidance you need when you have been injured in any circumstances in which you were not at fault.
 A dog attack is just one of the ways in which you may have been injured, with others including car accidents, truck accidents, bus accidents, pedestrian accidents and injuries caused by defective products.

 Our attorneys understand how debilitating and emotionally scarring a catastrophic injury can be, and strongly believe in shouldering the burden and enabling you to concentrate on recovering.
 While you struggle to work and earn an income, the mounting medical expenses you face could result in severe financial hardship for you and your family.